mksddn/WP-MksDdn-Postman-Collection/mksddn-collection-for-postman/readme.txt

 1. Admin screen with page selection and download button.

 == Changelog ==
+= 1.0.2 =
+- Added Yoast SEO integration: automatic inclusion of yoast_head_json in _fields parameter for pages and posts
+- Enhanced REST API requests to include SEO metadata when Yoast SEO plugin is active
+- Improved documentation with Yoast SEO support details

 = 1.0.1 =
 - Changed plugin name from "MksDdn Postman Collection" to "MksDdn Collection for Postman"
 - Updated plugin slug from "mksddn-postman-collection" to "mksddn-collection-for-postman"